Updated: October 23, 2024

 To legally work as a freelancer in Portugal, non-EU citizens must set themselves up as sole traders.
 There are a few key things to tick off your list.
 First, you will need a residence permit, which will allow you to live and work lawfully in Portugal for the long term.

 The D2 Visa and the Portugal Digital Nomad Visa are popular freelancer options, so do some research on those visa programs to see which best fits your situation.
-You’ll also need a NIF number, like a tax ID in Portugal.
+You’ll also need a NIF number, which will be your tax identification number in Portugal.
 You can get this from the tax office (Finanças) and your social security number.
-Finally, remember that as a freelancer, you’ll be responsible for paying taxes like income tax and social security contributions for the duration of your valid residence permit.
+Finally, remember that as a freelancer you’ll be responsible for paying taxes like income tax and social security contributions for the duration of your valid residence permit.

 Foreign Companies Registered in Portugal